bernard357/mcp-watch/README.md

 ### Install InfluxDB as data store

 Check [the official installation page for InfluxDB](https://docs.influxdata.com/influxdb/v1.1/introduction/installation/).
-On ubuntu do the following:
+This can run on RedHat, CentOS, Ubuntu and on MAC OS X. On Ubuntu do the following:

 ```
 $ curl -sL https://repos.influxdata.com/influxdb.key | sudo apt-key add -